Skip to content

 OVERVIEW

 The nose has many blood vessels in it to help warm and humidify the air you breathe.
-These vessels lie close to the surface, making them easy to injure.
+These vessels lie close to the surface, making them easy to injure — which can cause a nosebleed.
+Sometimes, though, nosebleeds are more serious.

-A few nosebleeds stem from large vessels in the back of the nose.
-These nosebleeds can be dangerous.
-They may occur after an injury.
-This type of nosebleed is more common in the elderly and is often due to high blood pressure, atherosclerosis, daily aspirin use or bleeding disorders.
+These stem from large vessels in the back of the nose.
+Nosebleeds from these larger vessels often occur after an injury, in young children, or in the elderly.
 Usually, the older the patient, the more serious the nosebleed.

 CAUSES & RISK FACTORS